larrydodson/election_analysis/README.md

   As a list, re

-Proposal for Follow-on Actions for Election Analysis Automation.
-Statement to the election commission that explores how this automated script can be used for any election, with two examples for modifying the script.
+- **Proposal for Follow-on Actions for Election Analysis Automation** Statement to the election commission that explores how this automated script can be used for any election, with two examples for modifying the script.
-1. exmaple 1 abc
+  * example-1
-2. example 2 bcd
+  * example-2